hatoving/zeldapicross_vita/README.md

 ### For devs
 Make sure you have [VitaSDK](https://vitasdk.org/) installed.

-Once you do, all you need to do is type in ``make`` and press enter.
+Once you have it installed, all you need to do is type in ``make`` and press enter.
 Type in ``make clean`` to clean up all of the files that the Makefile produced.

 ## Controls